jpchip/stencil-socketio/readme.md

 # Stencil Socket IO

-This project shows how socket io fails when being loaded in Stencil 1.
+This project shows how socket io works when being loaded in Stencil v1.0.1.
+It did NOT work in v1.0.0.

 ## Getting Started